Home| Founder| Articles| Consultations| About OSFA

 creation.

-This is how Swastika comes out of the Golden Mean Spiral Grail Cup
+This is how Swastik comes out of the Golden Mean Spiral Grail Cup

 Kali, the Vedic Goddess who symbolizes